FundsToVotes/serverside/developer_notes.md

         > Gethandler for getting Data from the database
     + On server
         > Chron job to call the API .exe every day
+* Finance - sloppy code or unfinished things to fix later
+    + in insert.go, instead of putting current date in ftv_updated in a reasonable format, I just did time.now()
+    + CRP IDs - find a better way to get them, cause my code currently breaks on ids for people who are no longer in office
+    + handler to serve the data
 * Daily job to call all relevant APIs
 * Load data into a SQL relational database
     > Use the categories of propublica to open secrets to compare bills to finance.
 Apparently there’s a list on congress.gov